goFrendiAsgard/zaruba/docs/configuration.md

 ## ZARUBA_BIN

 Location of your Zaruba executable binary.
 If unset, Zaruba will use its executable's path (e.g., `${HOME}/.zaruba/zaruba`).

-For example:
+Example:

 ```bash
 ZARUBA_HOME=${HOME}/zaruba/zaruba